caicai67/TeamGamefeels/Milestone2/TeamGameFeels_m2_readme.txt

 			Bugs: Character configurations did not work on everyone's computers, character colliders may conflict (should be fixed), and joints fall apart easily (despite forces being set to infinity)

 		KP:-
+			Input: Press X on PS4 Controller and Space on keyboard to jump.
+Use direction and jump together to do a forward or backward running jump.

 			Theme: Futuristic enclosed space dimension

 			Compound Objects and Joints: hinged restaurant doors and hinged ramp

 			Terrain: Multiple terrains and stairs and decks.

 			Physics: objects create different sound when they fall or roll, player can knock over all moveable objects, player can push hinged doors and go down a platform via a hinged ramp.

 			Game Feel: wind zone with decreasing sound dopplar effect and swaying palm trees for immersion, Everything is textured.

 			Sounds: different floors cause different footstep sounds.

 			Bug: Please note that all the hinges in my level were lubricated recently so they don't creak.

 			I got all resources and textures from the Unity Asset Store.

 		Justin: